PSU-Research-Computing/psurc-ansible-cluster-config/README.md

           - <group_name>
 ```

-If the user is not requesting access to a sepcific group, ommit the group section.
+If the user is not requesting access to a specific group, omit the group section.

 Pushing Changes to the Cluster
 ------------------------------